 Why You'll Love This Recipe

-- Easy One-Pot Meal- Dutch oven chili is made by layering flavor on top of flavor all in one pot.
+- One-Pot- Cast iron Dutch oven chili is made by layering flavor on top of flavor all in one pot.
 Not only does this make for a delicious stew, but it also means easy clean-up!

-- Fresh and Flavorful- Bold, spicy seasonings.
+- Flavorful- Bold, spicy seasonings.
 Ripe, juicy tomatoes.
 Fresh, delicious vegetables.
 Every bite of this homemade chili is jam-packed with flavor.

-- Hearty Enough to Satisfy- Two pounds of ground beef and two cans of beans makes for a hearty, homestyle chili.
+- Satisfying- Two pounds of ground beef and two cans of beans make for a hearty, homestyle chili.
 This chili is rich, filling, and perfect for a cool and cozy fall evening.

 Here are some notes on key ingredients.
 For a full list of ingredients, check out the recipe card below.

-- Ground Beef- I typically use 80% lean ground beef because I want a little fat in this chili to make it richer and more satisfying.
+- Ground Beef- I use 80% lean ground beef because I want a little fat in this chili to make it richer and more satisfying.
 Plus, cooking the dry seasonings in the beef fat helps them open up and release their flavors into the chili as it cooks.
+Feel free to use leaner ground beef if preferred.

 Step by Step Instructions

-Here is how to make this Dutch oven chili.
+Here is how to make this Dutch oven chili on the stove.

 Step 1: Sauté the aromatics.
 Heat the canola oil in a large Dutch oven over medium heat.
 Once the oil is hot, add in the onion, jalapeño, and garlic and sauté for 5-7 minutes or until the vegetables are softened and beginning to brown.